Glossary

 - Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Repository design and development.
 It keeps track of any developments and changes on a technical, stakeholder group level or at EUSO/JRC.

-- SensorThings API
+- SensorThings API (STA)

-- Sensor Observation Service
+- Sensor Observation Service (SOS)

-- Sensor Observation Service (SOS) is a formalised protocol to exchange sensor data between entities, maintained at Open Geospatial Consortium.
+- Sensor Observation Service is a formalised protocol to exchange sensor data between entities, maintained at Open Geospatial Consortium.

 - Sprint